 I opened Mastermind Mazes and showed her the main character, a woman scientist named Sara Bellum.
 Next to her was her male assistant, Sir Rebral.
 The girl was surprised, but even more so when I opened another book, Double-Cross Mazes.
 The main character in that one was Avery Waverly, an African-American TV host.
 The girl who’d asked me was also African-American.

-Thanks to the experience of working for the textbook publishers, I wasn’t caught in an embarrassing moment.
-And I’d like to think it offered that girl a ray of hope that she wasn’t forever going to be ignored as a woman or as an African-American.
+Thanks to the experience of working for the textbook publishers, I wasn’t guilty of what she expected.
+And I’d like to think it offered that girl a ray of hope that she wasn’t always going to be ignored as a woman or as an African-American.
 I don’t really know because she didn’t say another word.
 I got the feeling she’d asked that question before, but it was the first time she’d gotten that response.

 The fact is, we’re a very diverse country.
 It’s nice when we can accept and embrace that — and not just in the media.
 It’s even more important in our personal interactions and in public forums, because … we’re all here bobbing about in the same boat.